Atrocities in the Congo Free State: Causes

 Historians generally agree that a dramatic reduction in the overall size of the Congolese population occurred during the two decades of Free State rule in the Congo.
 It is argued that the reduction in the Congo was atypical and can be attributed to the direct and indirect effects of colonial rule, including disease and falling birthrate.

 The historian Adam Hochschild argued that the dramatic fall in the Free State population was the result of a combination of "murder", "starvation, exhaustion and exposure", "disease" and "a plummeting birth rate".
 Sleeping sickness was also a major cause of fatality at the time.
 Opponents of Leopold's rule stated, however, that the administration itself was to be considered responsible for the spreading of the epidemic.
 Violence and murder were likely not the primary causes of deaths, though detailed statistics are unavailable due to a lack of records.
 In a local study of the Kuba and Kete peoples, the historian Jan Vansina estimated that violence accounted for the deaths of less than five per cent of the population.

 The sentries introduced gross and wholesale immorality, broke up family life, and spread disease throughout the land.
-Formerly native conditions put restrictions on the spread of disease and localized it to small areas, but the black Congo soldiers, moving higher and thither to districts far from their wives and homes, took the women they wanted and ignored native institutions, rights, and customs.
+Formerly native conditions put restrictions on the spread of disease and localized it to small areas, but the black Congo soldiers, moving hither and thither to districts far from their wives and homes, took the women they wanted and ignored native institutions, rights, and customs.